ChuksJoshuaa/Now-Backend-Task/README.md

 ### NOW&ME BACKEND TASK

-# Click on this link
+# Click on this link to test all Apis Endpoint using the swagger-ui-documentation

 https://now-task.herokuapp.com/